 In order to help managers keep incident-related equipment and supply loss to a minimum, incident management teams are required to maintain accountability and tracking of these items.
 Guidelines and procedures to assist with this accountability are provided in Chapter 30 of the Interagency Incident Business Management Handbook.
 To further facilitate these procedures and provide oversight, a fire loss report has been developed that provides detailed information regarding consumable and durable item use.
-Fire Loss/Use Rate is defined as all property and supplies lost, damaged or consumed on an incident.
-It is reported as a percentage that is calculated in dollars of items issued compared to items returned.
-The reasonable anticipated fire loss/use rate is 25 to 30 percent.
 This report has been accepted by the National Wildfire Coordinating Group for all wildland fire agencies and will be compiled for all Type 1 and Type 2 incidents.

 These reports are compiled by the geographic area National Fire Equipment System cache servicing the particular incident.
-Reports will then be forwarded to the responsible field office, Agency Administrator within 60 days of the close of the incident.
+Reports will then be forwarded to the responsible field office, with a copy to the State Fire Management Officer, within 60 days of the close of the incident.
 To meet these time limits, several steps must be followed to facilitate complete data resulting in accurate reports:

-- At the close of each incident, all property ordered from the cache must be returned to the servicing NFES cache.
+- At the close of each incident, all property must be returned to the servicing NFES cache.
 If accountable property has been destroyed or lost, appropriate documentation must be provided to the cache for replacement and updating property records. - All property purchased with emergency fire funds for an incident must be returned to the NFES cache system. - All unused and/or durable NFES items must be returned to the servicing NFES cache within 30 days of control of the incident.